armanriazi/typescript-all-in-one/workspace/Concise.md

 #### esModuleInterop

 The "esModuleInterop" property allows import default from CommonJS modules that did not export using the "default" property, this property provides a shim to ensure compatibility in the emitted JavaScript.
-After enabling this option we can use `import MyLibrary from "my-library"` instead of `import * as MyLibrary from "my-library"`.
+After enabling this option we can use `import MyLibrary from "my-library"` instead of `import - [x] as MyLibrary from "my-library"`.

 #### jsx